Louisiana Woman Blog

 Looking for more classic desserts from the bayou country?

 Here's a King Cake Recipe: A Traditional Version.
 It has the flavors of cinnamon sugar swirled in tender bread dough, baked to perfection, and then iced with sprinkles of purple, green, and gold sugar.
-You can also fill it with La Bouille Recipe, Old Fashioned Cajun Custard.
+You can also fill it with this La Bouille custard.

 The Louisiana Crunch Cake, A Coconutty Southern Recipe, is a lovely, moist, buttery pound cake with a golden brown sugar coating on the outside.
 It has drizzles of cane syrup glaze and is topped with crunchy toasted coconut flakes and pecans-the perfect Southern coffee cake!